Work and residence permits for PhD Students

 Your contact at the Graduate School will initiate the application process for your work and residence permit.

-Please note that you have the right to work maximum 20 hours on top of your work as a PhD student.
+• You have the right to work maximum 20 hours on top of your work as a PhD student.

-Plese also note that non-nordic citizens are required to hold a work and residence permit to work or conduct research in Greenland or the Faroe Islands.
+• Non-Nordic citizens are required to hold a work and residence permit to work or conduct research in Greenland or the Faroe Islands.
 Special conditions apply and the processing time is 3 months.
 Contact the Graduate School for further information.

 PhD Student enrolled and employed by AU